+(b) Standards for registration of vocational assistance providers;

+(c) Conditions and procedures under which the certification of an individual to provide vocational assistance services or the registration of a vocational assistance provider may be suspended or revoked for failure to maintain compliance with the certification or registration standards;

-- failure to maintain compliance with the certification or authorization standards; - (c) Standards for the nature and extent of services a worker may receive, for plans for return to work and for determining when the worker has returned to work; and - (d) Procedures, schedules and conditions relating to the payment for services performed by a vocational assistance provider, which shall be based on payment for specific services performed and not fees for services performed on an hourly basis.
-Fee schedules shall reflect a reasonable rate for direct worker purchases and for all vocational assistance providers and shall be the same within suitable geographic areas. - (10) Insurers and self-insured employers shall maintain records and make reports to the director of vocational assistance actions at such times and in such manner as the director may prescribe.
-Such requirements shall be for the purpose of assisting the Department of Consumer and Business Services in monitoring compliance with this section to insure that workers receive timely and appropriate vocational assistance.
+(d) Standards for the nature and extent of services a worker may receive, for plans for return to work and for determining when the worker has returned to work; and performed on an hourly basis.
+Fee schedules shall reflect a reasonable rate for direct worker purchases and for all vocational assistance providers and shall be the same within suitable geographic areas.

+(e) Procedures, schedules and conditions relating to the payment for services performed by a vocational assistance provider, that are based on payment for specific services performed and not fees for services

+(10) Insurers and self-insured employers shall maintain records and make reports to the director of vocational assistance actions at times and in the manner as the director may prescribe.
+The requirements prescribed shall be for the purpose of assisting the Department of Consumer and Business Services in monitoring compliance with this section to insure that workers receive timely and appropriate vocational assistance.
 The director shall minimize to the greatest extent possible the number, extent and kinds of reports required.
-The director shall compile a list of the organizations or agencies authorized to provide vocational assistance.
+The director shall compile a list of organizations or agencies registered to provide vocational assistance.
 A current list shall be distributed by the director to all insurers and self-insured employers.
-The insurer shall send the list to each worker with the notice of eligibility. - (11) When a worker is eligible to receive vocational assistance, the worker and the insurer or self-insured employer shall attempt to agree on the choice of a vocational assistance provider.
+The insurer shall send the list to each worker with the notice of eligibility.

+(11) When a worker is eligible to receive vocational assistance, the worker and the insurer or self-insured employer shall attempt to agree on the choice of a vocational assistance provider.
 If the worker agrees, the insurer or self-insured employer may utilize its own staff to provide vocational assistance.
-If they are unable to agree on a vocational assistance provider, the insurer or self-insured employer shall notify the director and the director shall select a provider.
-Any change in the choice of vocational assistance provider is subject to the approval of the director. - (12) Notwithstanding ORS 656.268, a worker actively engaged in training may receive temporary disability compensation for a maximum of 16 months, subject to extension to 21 months by order of the director for good cause shown.
-The costs related to vocational assistance training programs may be paid for periods longer than 21 months, but in no event may temporary disability benefits be paid for a period longer than 21 months. - (13) As used in this section, "vocational assistance provider" means a public or private organization or agency which provides vocational assistance to injured workers.
+If they are unable to agree on a vocational assistance provider, the insurer or selfinsured employer shall notify the director and the director shall select a provider.
+Any change in the choice of vocational assistance provider is subject to the approval of the director.

+(12) Notwithstanding ORS 656.268, a worker actively engaged in training may receive temporary disability compensation for a maximum of 16 months.
+The insurer or self-insured employer may voluntarily extend the payment of temporary disability compensation to a maximum of 21 months.
+The costs related to vocational assistance training programs may be paid for periods longer than 21 months, but in no event may temporary disability benefits be paid for a period longer than 21 months.

+(13) As used in this section, "vocational assistance provider" means a public or private organization or agency that provides vocational assistance to injured workers.